vikashraj1/multi-container-application/README.md

  **Docker Setup**
    - Create dockerhub account and a repository

-   - In the `docker-compose.yml` file, update the `image` field with your Docker Hub repository. *Also change `tag` in `docker-publish.yml` for the GitHub Actions workflow*
+   - In the `docker-compose.yml` file, update the `image` field with your Docker Hub repository.

-   - Export your Docker Hub credentials:
-     ```bash
-     export DOCKER_USERNAME=your_docker_username
-     export DOCKER_PASSWORD=your_docker_password
-     ```
+   - Change `tag` in `docker-publish.yml` for the GitHub Actions workflow*
-   - Also add these credentials as secrets in your GitHub repository for GitHub Actions workflow to push image to your dockerhub repository
+   - Add these credentials as secrets in your GitHub repository for GitHub Actions workflow to push image to your dockerhub repository

  **Deploy the Application with Ansible:**